 In fact, I am alive only because of meditation.

 So, here I am, telling you that meditation saved my life and warning you not to meditate.
 Weird, eh?

 Can Anyone Meditate?

-Yes, anybody can meditate.
-But the question is – should you?
+Yes, but the question is, should you?

 What if meditation is not for you?
 What then?

 The so-called gurus and experts claim that meditation works for everyone.
 Just meditate for 10 minutes in the morning, and you’re all set.
 That’s the “RDA” of meditation, right?

 Well, I have bad news for you (actually there are two).